vabpf/shopwise/README.md

     <img src="media/logo.png" alt="Logo">
 </p>

-# Shopee Review Scraper and Spam Filtering
+# Shopee Browser Extension for Filtering Spam and Summarizing Product Reviews

 This repository contains a project for scraping reviews from Shopee, filtering spam reviews, and summarizing genuine reviews.
 The project includes a web extension, a FastAPI server, and scripts for data processing and analysis.